 Have you ever noticed how easy it is to motivate your students in the month of October?
 When you add a bit of Halloween fun to literacy activities, even your most reluctant readers become enthusiastic about books.
 This post will explain how I use pumpkin book report projects each year to get my students excited about reading while giving them a chance to express their creativity.
 These projects are so much fun for the kids and even after over a decade of doing this annual activity, I never cease to be amazed by their creativity each year.

 Much like my popular Haunted House for Sale writing project, pumpkin book projects are an annual favorite in my classroom.
 As I mentioned, I have been having my students create character pumpkins for the past ten years and it is always a big hit.
 Because I have taught kindergarten, first, second and third grade, I have needed to modify it often.
-This packet includes differentiated activities for each of those grades as well as the upper intermediate grades too.
+For this reason, the Pumpkin Book Project Packet includes differentiated activities for each of those grades as well as the upper intermediate grades too.

-This post will answer the following questions about the pumpkin book report project:
+This post will address the following regarding pumpkin book report projects:

 - What are pumpkin book report projects?